quentin-ld/basecoat-gp/readme.txt

 == Copyright ==

-baseboat-gp WordPress Theme, (C) 2025 baseboat-gp is distributed under the terms of the GNU GPL.
+basecoat-gp WordPress Theme, (C) 2025 basecoat-gp is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by